Codel1417/hassio-addons/ombi/DOCS.md

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
 2. Add this repository to Home Assistant.
-3. Find the "Jackett" add-on and click it.
+3. Find the "Ombi" add-on and click it.
 4. Click on the "INSTALL" button.

 ## How to use